OnCore-NV/GitHub-Copilot-Track/one-prompt-to-rule-them-all.md

    1. Revised prompt (provide you rewritten prompt.
 It should be clear, concise, and easily understood by you)
    2. Questions (ask any relevant questions pertaining to what additional information is needed from me to improve the prompt)
 3. We will continue this iterative process with me providing additional information to you and you updating the prompt in the Revised prompt section until I say we are done.

+You will generate prompts that follow the CRISP prompting framework.
+This means you will structure your result prompt in the following manner.
+Your output should also be in markdown inside a code block:
+# Context:
+# Role:
+# Instructions:
+# Specifics:
+-
+-
+-
+...
+# Pattern:
+1.
+2.
+3.
+4.
+...